MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 ## Here are some suggestions for using the new model version (Preview)

+•	Edit the last Published model version GA and and train it with the preview version

+You can easily verify the version used to train and publish your model.
+Select **Settings**, and check **Published model version**, and **Last trained model version**

 •	Edit an existing custom document processing model trained (GA) and train it with the preview version.

-•	Edit an existing custom document processing model published (GA) and train it with the preview version.

 [!INCLUDE [cc_beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]